The Joy of Mirror Making: Parabolizing

 In my experience, focal ratio is most correlated with effort and touchiness during parabolizing.
 An F3 is difficult at any size, F8 not nearly so much.
 Parabolizing accuracy in terms of smooth under and over correction depends solely on the focal ratio, not on aperture.
 For instance, consider the following chart.
 The graph is for worse case 1/4 wavefront; for the more demanding 1/8 wavefront, halve these values.
 While slower focal ratios have a larger allowable parabolic deviation percentage, because the paraboloidal correction is smaller, the deviation in absolute terms is also smaller.
 I derived this relationship by using a standard algorithm that calculates wave error given a set of zonal readings.
 I iteratively fed it zonal readings smoothly varying by a correction factor, deriving the maximum correction factor that fit the quarter wavefront error envelope.

 Mirror test selection also depends on your acceptance criteria.
 I make my mirrors as good as I can.
 As an amateur I spend as much as I like on a mirror.
 I am also keen to improve my mirror making technique.
-Finally errors that remain are likely to be worse than I think: all the more reason to try removing them.
+Psychologically, errors that remain are worse than I think: all the more reason to try removing them.
 I concentrate on deviations from the ideal paraboloid, not worrying about a deviation’s hard numerical value, which would be the case if I were making the mirror to an arbitrary numerical rating.

-As I develop my process, the mirror test comes to test not only the mirror, but the process itself.
+As I develop my process, a good mirror test tests not only the mirror, but the process itself.
+A test is judged for its fitness to purpose.

-Testing a finished mirror is an all-together different beast.
-Here we need to judge its fitness to purpose.
+To say it again, testing a finished mirror is an all-together different beast.

 A perfect mirror is limited by the wave nature of light.
 Fraunhofer diffraction of a circular aperture, the mirror's rim, sets the limits of performance.
 The circular rim of the aperture diffracts light into expanding spherical waves that interfere with each other at focus, going in and out of phase repeatedly as the angular distance from the center grows.
 This creates a central dot, the Airy disk, and a series of rings of decreasing brightness.
 A perfect mirror will reflect 84% of the light into the Airy disk, 7% into the first ring, 3% into the second ring, and so forth, with a total of 16% of the light in the rings combined.